OpenLiberty/ci.maven/README.md

         ...
     </project>

+##### Liberty installation configuration

-`liberty-maven-plugin` must first be configured with Liberty Profile installation information.
-The installation information can be specified as an existing installation directory, a compressed archive, or as a Maven artifact.
+`liberty-maven-plugin` must first be configured with Liberty profile installation information.
+The installation information can be specified as an existing installation directory, a packaged server, or as a Maven artifact.
+The `liberty-maven-plugin` can also download and install Libery profile server from the WASdev repository or other location.

+###### Using an existing installation

-* Use the `installDirectory` parameter to specify the directory of an existing Liberty Profile server installation.
+Use the `installDirectory` parameter to specify the directory of an existing Liberty profile server installation.
 For example:

         <plugin>
             <groupId>net.wasdev.wlp.maven.plugins</groupId>